 How Can You Identify a Failing Valve Cover Gasket in Your Miata?

-You can identify a failing valve cover gasket in your Miata by looking for oil leaks, noticing a burning oil smell, observing engine misfires, and checking for increased engine noise.
+You can identify a failing valve cover gasket in your Miata by checking for oil leaks, examining the presence of oil on the spark plugs, observing the engine performance, and inspecting for engine noise.

 -